amoe/occupations-browser/doc/npd_manual.md

 ## Node objects

 Have an attribute `.labels ` that returns the labels of the node, and note there can be more than one label.
+This is returned as a frozenset.